- The Rectory

 WELCOME TO OUR WEDDING SITE

 Under the 2008 Marriage Measure, it is now possible for anyone to be married in our churches provided they can satisfy certain requirements (see 'Legalities', below).
-So, the first thing to do when you get engaged and are looking around for a church, is to phone the Rector (01473 310677) to express an interest and to book a possible date.
+So, the first thing to do when you get engaged and are looking around for a church, is to phone the Priest-in-Charge, Reverend Manette Crossman, on 07947 737789 to introduce yourself and to book a possible date.
 She will then arrange a first meeting with you to discuss practicalities.
-She will give you a copy of the marriage service and tell you about possible readings, music and hymns etc. We will then book a second meeting to talk about the service and write a draft order of service.
+She will give you a copy of the marriage service and tell you about possible readings, music and hymns etc. You will then have subsequent meetings to plan your marriage service and she will also be able to help you with any other questions about the practicalities of getting married.

 You should also take a look at the Church of England's wedding website (www.yourchurchwedding.org), which is extremely helpful in guiding you through everything you will need to think about in planning your wedding.

 Three of our churches (Higham, Holton St Mary and Raydon) can seat in the region of 120; Stratford St Mary can seat up to 250 if required.
-Higham, Raydon and Stratford St Mary have toilet facilities if that is a consideration, but the Village Hall in Holton St Mary is just across the road from the church and can be booked separately if necessary (phone Mrs Rachel Eagle on 01473 310550), or you could hire a portaloo for the day (ask the Rector for details).
+Higham, Raydon and Stratford St Mary have toilet facilities if that is a consideration, but the Village Hall in Holton St Mary is just across the road from the church and can be booked separately if necessary, or you could hire a portaloo for the day

 Above all, we want you to have a very special day, and will do our best to ensure that that happens if you choose to be married here.